 This page is about a claimed past life of the Americanised Yogananda as William the Conqueror, a Norman king, and someone to shun for most part.
 Something else to shun?
 Faith in claims without a shred of tenable evidence.
-Such claims are better treated as speculation.
+Such claims are better treated as speculation until proved.
 That is how physicists treat propositions at any rate.
-Good claims should be provable, if not proved.
+Good claims ought to be provable, if not proved.
 "Interesting" is seldom good enough.

-Does life go on after death? [◦German research: "Life persists after near-death"]
+Does life go on after death?
+More to go into:

 Another version is that William rode to the house of Matilda's father in Lille, threw her to the ground in her room by her braids, and violently battered her before leaving.
 Her father took offense, but Matilda settled the matter before they could draw sword - she did it by refusing to marry anyone but William.
 A papal ban by Pope Leo IX of their union did not dissuade her.
 The couple was married in ca. 1051-2.

 [WP, "Matilda of Flanders"]

 About fifteen years later, after the autumn of 1066, the offensive suitor got known as William the Conqueror and had many brave Englishmen killed, many maimed.
 He also had his wife's former bethrothed put in a dungeon, where he died.
 Behaving far worse than a pervert lots of time, he was known as greedy, hard and unreliable, and with very much on his conscience.

 As he lay dying, William confessed: "I tremble . . . when I reflect on the grievous sins which burden my conscience".
 Then he died.
 Was he later reborn to become a Hindu guru?
 Where is the evidence?
 Is it not lacking?

 Historical sources tell how William behaved, and "unflattering facts against unscrupulous royalty duping" could work.